Elementary Education Program (K-6)

 For course details, please see the Elementary Education Course of Study.

 The graphic below outlines the Elementary Education course of study.
 Click the image to enlarge it, or download the course of study graphic as a PDF.

 The Elementary Education Application can be completed online and submitted to Tracy Stegman.
 For questions about this application form, please contact Tracy Stegman, Teacher Licensure Officer for the Education Department.

-For more assistance with advising, Prospective Elementary Education majors should contact Dr. Pat Cunningham.
+For more assistance with advising, Prospective Elementary Education majors should contact Dr. Donal Mulcahy.